 This course provides an intensive consideration of culture and cultural diversity aimed toward implementation of a culturally relevant and culturally responsive curriculum.
 Interns explore a research-based framework for understanding the complex interactions among personal, social, political, and educational factors that influence student achievement.
-The course is designed to help Interns plan and implement culturally relevant and culturally responsive educational strategies that positively impact the learning of Latinos, African Americans, and all other students who study in large urban school districts.
-Interns explore and reflect on their personal biases and belief systems.
+The course is designed to help

-Human Resources Division Intern, Credentialing, and Added Authorization Program - iCAAP Professional and Development Plan (PDP)
+Intern, Credentialing, and Added Authorization Program Professional Development Plan - PDP